What is the course about?

-Sessions will consist of a mixture of lecture, slide show, group discussions and group discussion.
+You will be taught online with slide presentations and group discussions.
+Handouts will be provided by your tutor to support your learning on the course; these handouts will be available online/digitally for download, not printed out for you.
 Recommended reading lists and lecture notes will be provided in relation to each topic.
-You may wish to visit galleries and exhibitions between classes to view works first hand.
+You might wish to visit galleries and exhibitions between classes to view works first hand.

 Are there any other costs?
 Is there anything I need to bring?

-No. However, you may wish to buy some of the books on the reading list given out in class and purchase some work in the Video Art tradition.
+You might wish to buy some of the books on the reading list given out in class.

 When I've finished, what course can I do next?